onap/cps/docs/cps-path.rst

 Introduction
 ============

-Several CPS APIs use the cps-path (or cpsPath in Java API) parameter.
+Several CPS APIs use the CPS path (or cpsPath in Java API) parameter.
-The CPS Path parameter is used for querying xpaths.
-CPS Path is insprired by the `XML Path Language (XPath) 3.1. <https://www.w3.org/TR/2017/REC-xpath-31-20170321/>`_
+The CPS path parameter is used for querying xpaths.
+CPS path is inspired by the `XML Path Language (XPath) 3.1. <https://www.w3.org/TR/2017/REC-xpath-31-20170321/>`_

 This section describes the functionality currently supported by CPS Path.